elijahbright1/Incident-Analysis-LAB/README.md

 ## Objective

-Analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool.
+Analyze various types of network attacks using DNS and ICMP traffic logs in transit using data from a network protocol analyzer tool.
 You will identify which network protocol was utilized in assessment of the cybersecurity incident.

 ### Skills Learned